tgag17/General-Function-Generators/README.md

 In `General_Function_Generator_2D.ipynb`, we extend the above method to create 2D functions using the variational quantum circuits.

 The work is done in [**Tequila**](https://github.com/aspuru-guzik-group/tequila) which is an Extensible Quantum Information and Learning Architecture where the main goal is to simplify and accelerate implementation of new ideas for quantum algorithms.
+The above tutorials can also be found in the [Tequila-Tutorials](https://github.com/aspuru-guzik-group/tequila-tutorials) repository.